splunk-soar-connectors/microsoftdefenderforendpoint/release_notes/unreleased2.md

 **Unreleased**

-* Added 'on poll' action for Defender for Endpoint alerts [PAPP-34605]
+* Added 'on poll' ingestion for Defender for Endpoint to ingest alerts [PAPP-34605]
 * Added 'create alert' action for Microsoft Defender for Endpoint [PAPP-34605]
 * Added 'get alert user' action for Microsoft Defender for Endpoint [PAPP-34605]
 * Added 'get alert files' action for Microsoft Defender for Endpoint [PAPP-34605]